andygrunwald/Jacobine/README.md

 Some tasks of this may take some time.
 The concept of a message queue system is a good solution for this.
 This is one of the main reasons why this project use [RabbitMQ](http://www.rabbitmq.com/) as a main service.

-This project provide different parts which are linked / works with RabbitMq as producer or customer.
+This project provide different parts which are linked / works with RabbitMQ as producer or customer.

 ### Producer